-The Company has a commitment to spend \$295,000 from amounts raised through flow-through financing issued prior to December 31, 2019 on eligible Canadian exploration and development expenses.
-At May 31, 2019, the Company had not yet incurred these required expenses but is expected to do so prior to the end of calendar 2019.
+The Company has a commitment to spend \$295,000 from amounts raised through flow-through financing issued prior to December 31, 2018 on eligible Canadian exploration and development expenses.
+At August 31, 2019, the Company has incurred these required expenses.
+In June 2019 the Company has committed to spend \$650,000 from amounts raised through flow-through financing on eligible Canadian exploration and development expenses.
+At August 31, 2019, the Company has not incurred these required expenses.